Berkeley-CS61B/website-fa23/materials/proj/proj1a/faq.md

 ##### Q: My tests pass locally but Gradescope is telling me "NullPointerException: Cannot invoke java.lang.Iterable.iterator() because this.actual is null"

 This may be caused by returning null in your `toList` method.
 Make sure that toList always returns an `ArrayList`, even if the Deque is empty.

+##### Q: I am receiving style error saying: "Class member field 'val' may not be public"

+Try using `class ClassName` instead of `public class ClassName`